fluent/fluent-bit-docs/administration/troubleshooting.md

 ```

-In another window we can activate Tap by either using the instance id of the input; `dummy.0` or its alias.
+In another terminal we can activate Tap by either using the instance id of the input; `dummy.0` or its alias.

 Since the alias is more predictable that is what we will use: